panama69/RandomQuotes-K8s/Readme.md

 - Ingress Rule

 To perform the deployment do the following:
-- Go to https://hub.docker.com/r/octopussamples/randomquotes-k8s/tags and find the latest version tag (0.1.3 for example).
+- Go to https://hub.docker.com/r/octopussamples (or your repo)/randomquotes-k8s/tags and find the latest version tag (0.1.3 for example).
 Update the `image` entry in the randomquotes-deployment.yaml file.
 - Open up a command prompt or terminal.
 Change the current directory in the terminal to the `k8s/base` folder in this repo.
 - Run `kubectl apply -f randomquotes-secrets.yaml`
 - Run `kubectl apply -f randomquotes-deployment.yaml`